San Diego National Association of Hispanic Nurses

 Section 3.
 TERM OF OFFICE:

 The term of office shall be two (2) years.
 Officers shall not be eligible to serve in the same office for more than two consecutive terms.
-They shall be announced at the annual Scholarship Dinner in (November) and assume office at the close of the even year Annual Meeting in (January).
+They shall be announced at the annual Scholarship Event and assume office at the close of the Board meeting in December of the odd year.

 Section 4.
 VACANCIES:

-If a vacancy occurs in the position of President, the Vice-President/ President Elect shall become President.
+If a vacancy occurs in the position of President, the Vice-President shall become President.
 If a vacancy occurs in any elected office, the Executive Board by a majority vote shall elect a successor to hold office for the unexpired term.

 Section 5.
 PRESIDENT: